The Kids Are Alright (2021 film)

 The Kids Are Alright (¡A todo tren!
 Destino Asturias) is a 2021 Spanish comedy film directed by Santiago Segura which stars Segura himself and Leo Harlem.
 It is a remake of the French film Attention au départ!.

 Plot

-Ricardo is charged with accompanying his son, along a group of kids, to a camp in Asturias.
-Felipe, the grand father of one of the latter, also goes alongside him.
-However, both end up missing the train, leaving the kids in their own way.
+Ricardo is charged with accompanying his son, along with a group of kids, to a camp in Asturias.
+Felipe, the grandfather of one of the kids, also goes alongside him.
+However, both end up missing the train, leaving the kids on their own.

 Cast

 Production

 Written by the director Santiago Segura alongside Marta González de Vega, the film is a remake of the 2021 French film Attention au départ!, which actually hit the French theatres later than the Spanish release.
 The Kids are Alright was produced by Bowfinger International Pictures and Atresmedia Cine in collaboration with Buendía Estudios, Todos Al Tren La Película A.I.E. and Glow, with participation of Atresmedia and Movistar+.

 Shooting took place in Asturias (including Illas, Avilés and Puente de los Fierros), but footage was also shot in locations of the province of Toledo (Illescas) and the Madrid region.

 The film's original song, Tu tren, was performed by Carlos Jean and Bebe.